acc-trainings/SpringBoot-OpenShift-Training/README.md

 * Generate code from API
 * Build code
 * Package & Deploy

+**`policy-api`**
+* Donwload Policy API Github Repository
+* Run the code and see the response for getPolicy.
+* Now add the local Customer API call in the Policy API code (webService/API call).
+* Start both API services and verify the response from getPolicy.

 ## Tools & Technologies
 * Spring Boot, Spring Cloud